dingusxmcgee/dingusxmcgee.github.io/_posts/2023-03-17-Multi-Language-Script-Execution-Leads-to-Asyncrat.md

 What's more interesting is the device path.
 D: Drive!

-I'll betcha 10 dollars that’s a flash drive!
+Later analysis on the host revealed the source of the .js file to be an iso file of the same name in the users Downloads folder.
+A well loved technique for attackers.

-Section 1: Stage 1 - .js Script
+## Section 1: Stage 1 - .js Script
 I was able to remotely connect to the endpoint via Crowdstrike RTR(sorry I didn't take any screenshots) and luckily, the D: drive was still connected.
 I was able to retrieve the "order-3.JS".
 Let's see what it looks like in VSCode!